mattbierner/blog.mattbierner.com/_posts/2022-03-22-ar-shadowgraphery.md

 {% include video.html file="scene.mp4" poster="scene-poster.jpg" attrs="controls" description="My shadowgraphery skills are a bit lacking..." %}

 If you can't tell, I'm excited.
 It's great when a project comes together so nicely.
 But as always, a nagging thought: There's a lot of flashy stuff happening in the AR/VR space right now and sometimes I wonder if there's even space for little projects like this.
-Why should anyone get all worked up about what is essentially using a very high-tech flashlight to casting shadowy dog shapes with your hands?
+Why should anyone get all worked up about what is essentially using a very high-tech flashlight to cast shadowy dog shapes with your hands?
 It's like a baby's toy.

 Or maybe that's not such a bad thing.

 In many ways, this little prototype embodies what I love about augmented reality and values at the heart of [Rare Realities](https://rarerealities.com/).
 AR should be magical.
 It should let you play with and delight in the world around you.
 It should be open ended and invite creative exploration on your terms.
-And if the skilled shadowgraphers of old could bring to life creatures, people, and entires fantasies using just their hands, a candle, and perhaps a few bits of scrap, imagine what they could create using something like this?
+And if the skilled shadowgraphers of old could bring to life creatures, people, and entire fantasies using just their hands, a candle, and perhaps a few bits of scrap, imagine what they could create using something like this?
 Imagine what *you* could create?

 {% include video.html file="title.mp4" poster="title-poster.jpg" attrs="loop controls" %}